tendaiterrencemachaya/GroupNo.15_SportsPrediction/README.md

 # FIFA Player Rating Prediction

-This repository contains a Python notebook for predicting FIFA player ratings using various machine learning models.
+This repository contains a Python notebook for predicting FIFA player ratings using an ensembled machine learning model.
 The dataset used for this project consists of FIFA player data from FIFA 21 (training data) and FIFA 22 (test data).
 The goal is to train machine learning models that can predict a player's overall rating based on various features.

 ## Getting Started